Colnago C64 Frameset

 Head Tube: While still retaining the same overall shape as the C60, the C64’s headtube features a new technology which allowed a reduction of the thickness and a lowering of the weight.
 The shape was also revised to increase side stiffness.
 As was the entire frame, the headtube was changed from an outer 3k carbon finish to a lighter UD finish.

 Headset: Based on the experience with the Colnago Concept headset, Colnago wanted to bring that technology to this model as well.
-The revised the upper cups are now made of a special polymer composed of carbon fiber and a special mix of nylon and elastomers.
-This feature offers the additional capacty to absorb road vibration, improving both handling and rider comfort.
+The revised upper cups are now made of a special polymer composed of carbon fiber and a special mix of nylon and elastomers.
+This feature offers additional capacity to absorb road vibration, improving both handling and rider comfort.

 Downtube: Starting with the design of the heavily shaped C60 downtube, we revised the bottom portion, which is now a bit narrower to match better with the rear triangle – for a perfect balance.
 To increase the torsional stiffness and maximize the integration of components, the downtube features a recessed bottle cage area which creates two long ribs around the middle of the downtube.
 Regardless of the fact that the C64 was not designed to be a purely aerodynamic frame, the recessed bottle cage gives a clear aero advantage over a traditional mounting position.
 Cable stops for mechanical shifting are now located on the downtube, in a tucked position behind the headtube.